MinchinWeb/openttd-minchinweb/WmDOT/ReadMe.txt

     interface.
 Alternately, WmDOT can be launched manually in-game by bringing up the console (press the key to the right of the '1', usually the '~' key;
     press the same key to close the console) and typing 'start_ai wmdot'.

--- What WmDOT Does ------------------------------------------------------------
-WmDOT is non-competitive.
-At the present time, it just builds out your highway
-    network.
-It has no revenue source.
-WmDOT starts by selecting a 'capital' and builds its Headquarters there.
-(If
-    you run multiple instances of WmDOT, they should pick different towns as their respective capitals.)
-First, WmDOT connects the surrounding towns to the capital.
-Next it connects the towns further out to the existing network.
-Once all towns have been connected to the network, WmDOT looks for shorter cross connections to fill out the network.

 -- Settings -------------------------------------------------------------------
 Settings can be accessed by going to 'AI Settings', selecting WmDOT, and then